Customer Effort Score: Why It Matters and How to Measure It

 To ensure transparency and a quick response to feedback, all CES survey results are automatically sent to our team’s Slack channels through integration.
 This setup allows everyone on the team to see customer feedback as it comes in.

-When a customer provides high scores or positive comments, the team is notified immediately, fostering a culture of recognition and continuous improvement.
+When a customer provides high scores or positive comments, the team is notified immediately, fostering a culture of recognition and praising.

 Providing Support for Positive Feedback